brysonm96/CSE-212/Data Structures Tutorial/tree.md

 If we have a linked list or dynamic array containing values, we would have a performance of O(n) as we search for the location to insert our data.
+By incorporating a BST, we are increasing efficiency and performance; we are essentially removing a subtree per comparison.
+This results in a better performance of O(log n).

 ## Examples